GiovanniGatti/socratic-llm/README.md

 ```
 @inproceedings{"bonino2024socratic",
-  title        = {Fine Tuning a Large Language Model for Socratic Interactions},
+  title        = {EULER: Fine Tuning a Large Language Model for Socratic Interactions},
-  author       = {Giulia Bonino and Gabriele Sanmartino and Giovanni Gatti Pinheiro and Paolo Papotti and Raphael Troncy and Pietro Michiardi},
+  author       = {Bonino, Giulia and Sanmartino, Gabriele and Gatti Pinheiro, Giovanni and Papotti, Paolo and Troncy, Raphael and Michiardi, Pietro},
   year         = 2024,
-  month        = {August},
+  month        = {November},
-  booktitle    = {Proceedings of the Workshop On AI For Education (AI4EDU), in conjunction with the 30th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD)},
+  booktitle    = {Proceedings of the Second International Workshop on Artificial Intelligence Systems in Education co-located with 23rd International Conference of the Italian Association for Artificial Intelligence (AIxIA 2024)},
-  publisher    = {ACM Press},
+  publisher    = {CEUR Workshop Proceedings}
-  address      = {Barcelona},
-  organization = {ACM}
 }
 ```